FDA Approved New Genius 3D Mammography Exam That Improves Cancer Detection, Reduces Patient Anxiety

 SF: If patients are interested in finding out more about the technology and where or which facilities have the capability, they can go to Genius3Dnearme.com.

-[Photos from Hologic, Inc.]
+[Featured Image by Hologic, Inc.]